trelica/be-deployment/README.md

 to the package.

-If you are deploying to mulitple machines in a production environment you may wish to upload the `TrelicaBrowserHelper.pkg` file to your own S3 bucket or equivalent.
+If you are deploying to mulitple machines in a production environment you may wish to upload the `TrelicaBrowserHelper` file to your own S3 bucket or equivalent.

 ```
 # Alter these to point to your Trelica Organization ID and the correct domain (app or eu)